The CoRa Tensor Compiler: Compilation for Ragged Tensors with Minimal Padding: Ragged API Lowering

 The sparse tensor compiler Taco~\cite{taco}, the performance of which look at in~\S\ref{sec:ap_taco_eval}, uses a tree-based modular scheme (first proposed in the work~\cite{csf} on the Compressed Sparse Fiber tensor format) to model sparse tensor storage.
 In this scheme, illustrated in Fig.~\ref{fig:access_lowering_large} for tensor $X$, tensor storage is modeled as hierarchical tree structure, where each tensor dimension corresponds to a tree level.
 Note that this tree abstraction exists only at compile time.
 As mentioned before, this scheme assumes that the number of non-zeros in a slice of a sparse tensor dimension can depend on the indices of all outer dimensions in general.
 We saw that this is not the case with ragged tensors and that this is the source of sub-optimality in this lowering scheme for the applications we look at.
 Because every slice may have a different number of non-zero elements, when used to store a ragged tensor, this storage scheme would store auxiliary data proportional to the number of slices for a given vdim.
 For our example tensor $X$ in Fig.~\ref{fig:access_lowering_large}, the outer of the two vdims (the second dimension) has $s_1$ slices while the number of slices in the inner vdim (the fourth dimension) is $s_3\sum_{i=0}^{s_1}s_{24}(i)$.
 Therefore, the amount of auxiliary data computed and stored would be equal to $s_1 + s_3\sum_{i=0}^{s_1}s_{24}(i)$, which as we saw in~\S\ref{sec:cora_oh_eval} can be much larger than \Sys's specialized scheme.

 \textbf{\Sys's Storage Access Lowering Scheme:} We saw that \Sys's~storage access lowering scheme is specialized for ragged tensors and enables us to reduce the amount of auxiliary data that needs to be computed as compared to the scheme used by past work while allowing $O(1)$ accesses to ragged tensor storage.
-In order to enable $O(1)$ tensor accesses, we essentially need to compute a memory offset within a constant number of operations.
-The reason sparse tensor formats such as the CSR format do not allow constant time tensor accesses is because they explicitly store indices of one or more dimensions along with every non-zero value.
-Thus, given a tensor index, one needs to perform a search over these indices to obtain the correct non-zero element.
-In the case of ragged tensors, however, we note that within a vdim slice, the data in densely packed with no intervening zero elements.
-Therefore, we can get away without storing explicit indices for any dimension.
-The auxiliary data structures that \Sys's lowering scheme computes only store memory offsets using arrays which we can access and add up the memory offsets in constant time.
+Such $O(1)$ accesses are enabled by the memory offsets that \Sys~precomputes as part of its auxiliary data structures.
 Below, we describe exactly how these data structures are computed and how they are used to lower memory accesses.

 Let $T$ be an n-dimensional tensor with dimensions numbered $1$ to $n$ such that dimension $1$ is the outermost dimension.
-Given a tensor access $T(b_1, .., b_n)$, we need to generate a flat memory offset $\mathit{Off}_T(b_1, .., b_n)$ to access $T$.
+Given a tensor access $T(b_1, .., b_n)$, we need to generate a flat memory access as part of lowering.
+In other words, we need to generate a memory offset $\mathit{Off}_T(b_1, .., b_n)$ to access the tensor.